 Every guy in the gym wants to look like a super hero.
 We all want the boulder like shoulders, cut abs and tree trunk thighs.
 That’s why we’re in the gym, that’s why we lift, and struggle with the pain.

 Unfortunately, we’re not all genetically equal and building muscle is a lot harder for some than others.
-If you’re struggling to build more muscle here’s some tips to help you earn your cape.
+If you’re struggling to add mass here’s some ways to build more muscle, and earn your cape.

 Lifting weights, and trying to build muscle at it’s core is incredibly simple.
 You lift this weight, get into the right rep range to trigger hypertrophy and your muscles grow.